femto-g/substratum/README.md

 ## Quick Start

-The fastest way to get started with Substratum is using docker.
+The fastest way to get started with Substratum is using Docker.

 ### Prerequisites